-Sustainable Groundwater Management Act (SGMA); based on high expected population growth, groundwater reliance, number of active wells, and possibility of overdraft and ground subsidence, the Solano Subbasin is currently designated as a medium-priority basin.
-Solano County Water Agency monitors the Subbasin's water levels, and has seen stable groundwater levels since the Monticello Dam's construction in the late 1950s ensured a year-round site for groundwater infiltration.
+California's groundwater is regulated under the 2014 Sustainable Groundwater Management Act (SGMA); based on high expected population growth, groundwater reliance, number of active wells, and possibility of overdraft and ground subsidence, the Solano Subbasin is currently designated as a medium-priority basin.
+Solano County Water Agency monitors the Subbasin's groundwater levels, which have been stable since the Monticello Dam's construction in the late 1950s ensured a year-round site for groundwater infiltration.